datacamp-content-public/courses-interview-preparation-for-machine-learning-questions-in-python/slides/chapter_1_74af834eba04b5f46dc2ffba5d7d6ec2.md

 ```

 `@part1`
-# You should always strive to build models whose RMSE value is less than the Null RMSE value for the model!
+In order to benchmark your model, you need to:

+1.Build a stupid model which makes predictions in the absence of input features

+2.Calculate the Null RMSE for this stupid model

+3.Verify whether your base model's RMSE is above or below the Null RMSE

 `@script`